junsiong2008/cw_bsmm_functions/README.md

 <br/>

 ## Pre-requisites
-This project project uses the following SDKs:
+This project uses the following SDKs:
 ```
 "firebase-admin": "^10.0.2",
 "firebase-functions": "^3.18.0"